geekyinsights/technical-writing/pages/refactor/index.md

 ```

-We then loop through the params list and run the function.
-We create an index variable to save the index number so that we can specific each in the model name.
-We add a +1 because python indexes start at 0.
+You then loop through the params list and run the function.
+To make this possible, you will need to create an index variable to save the index number.
+This way you can specify each index in the model name.
+Notice that  a +1 is added.
+This is because python indexes start at 0.
 It would return 0, 1, 2, 3 instead of 1, 2, 3, 4.

 ```py
 for param in params: